NevVerVer/neural-dynamics-gyration/README.md

 A repository containing the code accompanying the research paper "Unveiling Rotational Structure in Neural Data" by Kuzmina E., Kriukov D., Lebedev M.

-Published in ..., **TODO doi, etc**
+Published in ..., **TODO doi, etc** | !(bioRxiv)[https://www.biorxiv.org/content/10.1101/2023.09.11.557230v1]

 ## Description

-**TODO write something short but explaining what, why and how of paper** This repository hosts the code and relevant scripts used in the paper which explores rotational structures in neural datasets.
-By leveraging XYZ algorithm, we unveil patterns in the data that provide insights into ABC (some short specifics about the paper's content).
+**TODO write something short but explaining what, why and how of paper** This repository hosts the code used in the work which explores and unveil the nature of rotational dynamics encountered in a lot of neural datasets.
+Underpinned with math insides from out work we develop a framework to evaluate and quantify the rotationess in data with help of **Gyration Numbers** - ... .
+The resulting **Gyration Plane** allows to compare and analyse multiple datasets together.

 ## Table of Contents??